chef/chef-web-docs/chef_master/source/resource_script.rst

    .. warning:: .. tag resources_common_resource_execute_attribute_path

-                The ``path`` property has been deprecated and will throw an exception in Chef Client 13.
+                The ``path`` property has been deprecated and will throw an exception in Chef Client 12 or later.
 We recommend you use the ``environment`` property instead.

                 .. end_tag